online doctor logo

 In some cases, infections can directly affect the temporomandibular joint in your jaw, leading to a condition known as osteomyelitis.
 Symptoms of osteomyelitis include jaw and facial pain, facial swelling, and fever.
 Antibiotics are typically prescribed to resolve the infection; however, delaying treatment can result in partial jawbone deterioration.
 When dealing with an abscess, it’s essential to consult a healthcare professional immediately.
 Your dentist will aim to drain the abscess and will likely recommend a course of antibiotics.

-How severe is dental bone infection?
+How bad is jaw infection?

 How fast does a jaw infection spread?